 Add another dimension to your speech interaction with them.
 Touch gently, make eye contact (even if eye contact is poor), bring in a smell, etc.

 Why isn’t she talking yet?

 There are also potential genetic factors.
 One study linked a specific gene mutation in individuals with autism to severe speech delay.
-Still others show that individuals with autism have altered white matter in the brain, altered organization in the insular cortex, and difference in the thickness of the cerebral cortex.
+Still, others show that individuals with autism have altered white matter in the brain, altered organization in the insular cortex, and differences in the thickness of the cerebral cortex.
 [34–37]

 There is no easy answer and even if there were, it wouldn’t be the same for every child.

 The good news is that Mendability’s Sensory Enrichment Therapy offers individual solutions.

 Sensory Enrichment Therapy program for speech development